anekemuna/stem-education-analysis/README.md

 UNESCO Database:
 https://data.uis.unesco.org/
-For UNESCO - Education > "Percentage of Grdautaes by Field of Education (Tertiary Education)" > "Percentage of Graduates STEM progammes in Tertiary Education, both sexes (%)"
+For UNESCO - Education > "Percentage of Graduates by Field of Education (Tertiary Education)" > "Percentage of Graduates STEM progammes in Tertiary Education, both sexes (%)"

 Analysis Done:
 Using NCES Database (Table 318.45):